gridbugs/briefcase-synth/filter/README.md

   starting work on the front panel.
 - Build a subset of the circuit first.
 Use self-oscillation to test the circuit incrementally as it's built.

+## 2024-08-25

+- Rebuilt about half the circuit, intermittently testing against a breadboard implementation.
+- One issue that came up was the cutoff potentiometer not responding sometimes.
+Reflowing its connection to the board seemed to fix the problem.